PyraDax/Tributepage/README.md

 # Tributepage

-First project from codecamp's Responsive Web Design Course, made in honor of Viktor Frankl, famous psychologyst who survived the concentration camp of Auschwitz.
+First project from codecamp's Responsive Web Design Course, made in honor of Viktor Frankl, famous psychologist who survived the concentration camp of Auschwitz.